SnowyMouse/invader/README.md

 [What operating systems are supported?]: #what-operating-systems-are-supported
 [Why GPL and not MIT or BSD?]: #why-gpl-and-not-mit-or-bsd
+[How can I get Invader under a different license?]: #how-can-i-get-invader-under-a-different-license
 [Are there any GUI tools?]: #are-there-any-gui-tools
 [Are 32-bit Windows builds available?]: #are-32-bit-windows-builds-available
 [Can invader-build create .yelo maps?]: #can-invader-build-create-yelo-maps